ntdsyq/webscraping_healthgrades/README.md

 Scraped ratings and physician profiles from healthgrades.com for all gastroenterologists and cardiologists in metro NYC.
 Explored rating distributions, the relationships between the doctor's rating and the # of reviews, the doctor's age and gender, and office staff performance.

+### File organizations
+* Code for scrapying from healthgrades.com under /scraping_code_data/healthgrades
+* Scraped data are in the csv files under /scraping_code_data
+* "Healthgrades_NY_GI_Analysis.ipynb" and "Healthgrades_NY_CARDIO_Analysis.ipynb" contains EDA of data for gastroenterologists and cardiologists, respectively.
+* The PDF contains presentation of analyses findings

 ### Conclusions:
 * What healthgrades has done is a great effort, but the current data collected have a number of potential caveats